vllm-project/vllm/docs/source/usage/torch_compile.rst

     torch.compile takes 19.37 s in total
     init engine (profile, create kv cache, warmup model) took 39.34 seconds

-In this example, the increase of ``init engine`` time is 25.16 seconds.
-The triton kernel compilation time is 25.16 - 4.60 - 14.77 = 5.79 seconds.
+In this example, the increase in ``init engine`` time is 25.16 seconds.
+The Triton kernel compilation time is calculated as 25.16 - 4.60 - 14.77 = 5.79 seconds.

 Exploiting the compilation cache
 ---------------------------------